apache/pulsar/site2/docs/functions-worker.md

 ---
 id: functions-worker
 title: Deploy and manage functions worker
-sidebar_label: Admin: Pulsar Functions Worker
+sidebar_label: Setup: Pulsar Functions Worker
 ---
-This guide is used for administrator.
+Before using Pulsar Functions, you need to learn how to set up Pulsar Functions worker and how to [configure Functions runtime](functions-runtime.md).

 Pulsar `functions-worker` is a logic component to run Pulsar Functions in cluster mode.
 Two options are available, and you can select either of the two options based on your requirements.
 - [run with brokers](#run-functions-worker-with-brokers)